zlk205/GetData_CourseProject/README.md

     full.data$Activity <- factor(full.data$Activity)
     levels(full.data$Activity)<-activ.lab

-The data sort is now re-ordered based on (1) the participant ID and (2) the type of activity.
+The dataset is now re-ordered based on (1) the participant ID and (2) the type of activity.

     full.data<-full.data[order(full.data$ID,full.data$Activity),]

-The following script pulls out only the columns of interest, specifically the features that measure the mean and standard deviation for each measurement (or feature).
+The following script pulls out only the columns of interest, specifically the variables that represent the mean and standard deviation for each measurement (or feature).
 The grepl() function is used to pull out columns that contain "mean()" or "std()" in the column name.
 Then the full dataset is subsetted with this newly created index.
 Before continuing, the grepl() function has inadvertently grabbed a few other column names with "mean" in the title.
 The next line of script removes the extra unwanted columns.
 Finally, a new character vector for the subsetted column names is created.

     x.subset<-grepl("mean()|std()",colnames(full.data))